Ildarik/100-days-of-code/log.md

 **Today's Progress**: Figured out how to query from XML in gatsby.
 Decided to implement simple solution with combined and prepared data.

 **Thoughts**: A good question to ask yourself when struggling at smth: "Maybe there is a much simple solution?
 For now?

+### Day 47: January 17, 2020 Friday

+**Today's Progress**: Did UI to filter and show data.
+Wrote a script to parse raw csv file and get custom data.

+**Thoughts**: The task seemed simple, but in fact, I had to sweat.
+Such victories are so pleasant...